 In many high school and college science classes, students often encounter the Periodic Table.
 Typically, it is presented in an inaccessible format, with lots of small numbers and hard to read text.
 However, there are many ways to make the Periodic Table accessible to people with low vision and blindness.
 Here are ten of my favorite resources that I have used, with a mix of print and digital resources.
 Bonus- all of the digital resources are free!

 APH Periodic Table

 I was given this for my chemistry class junior year in the large print format.
-I liked that I could easily hold the book and that it was fairly lightweight for a large print book- I could easily carry it around the classroom if I needed to.
+It’s easily hold the book and I like that it was fairly lightweight for a large print book- I could easily carry it around the classroom if I needed to.
 I used the fold out periodic table included frequently as well, but cannot comment on the Braille portion as I am not a Braille reader.
-Read more on the APH website here.

 NOVA is a program developed by PBS that includes an interactive periodic table, along with many other resources.
 It’s available on iPad, Windows 10 app store, and on the PBS website.
 I found the iPad app did not enlarge well, but I liked the website.